 C13.
-Application fee ------------------ -----
+Application fee

-for the Fall 2022 admission cycle please select no.
+✓ If your institution has waived its application fee for the Fall 2022 admission cycle please select no.

-l No

-Yes □ No
+Does your institution have an application fee?
+Yes 🗆 No

+Amount of application fee: \$65

+Can it be waived for applicants with financial need?
+Yes 🗆 No

-option, please indicate policy for students who apply o
+If you have an application fee and an on-line application option, please indicate policy for students who apply on-line:

+Same Fee

+□ Free

+$\Box$ Reduced

-financial need? ⊠ Yes □ No
+Can on-line application fee be waived for applicants with financial need?
+Yes 🗆 No

-⊠ Yes □ No
+C14.
+Application closing date

+Does your institution have an application closing date?
+Yes 🗆 No

 Date

-fall) January 5th
+Application closing date (fall) January 5th

+Priority Date

-s other than the fall? ☐ Yes ☒ No
+C15.
+Are first-time, first-year students accepted for terms other than the fall? 🗆 Yes  No

-somer than the fair.
-In the Early
+C16.
+Notification to applicants of admission decision sent (fill in one only)

+□ On a rolling basis beginning (date): Click or tap here to enter text.

+- □ By (date): Click or tap here to enter text. - Other: mid-March

-(fill in one only)
+C17.
+Reply policy for admitted applicants (fill in one only)

+- □ Must reply by (date): Click or tap here to enter text. - $\Box$ No set date

+Must reply by May 1st or within one week if notified thereafter

-ere to enter text.
+□ Other: Click or tap here to enter text.

-?)

-v) .t.

-it.

-•

-it.

-it.

-it.

-tified thereafter

-tified thereafter

-tified thereafter

-Y o
+Deadline for housing deposit (MMDD): N/A Amount of housing deposit: Click or tap here to enter text.

+Refundable if student does not enroll?

+□ Yes, in full□ Yes, in part□ No

 C18.
 Deferred admission: Does your institution allow students to postpone enrollment after admission?

+Yes 🗆 No

-If yes, maximum period of postponement: 12 months (one year) C19.
-Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation? □ Yes ⊠ No C20.
+If yes, maximum period of postponement: 12 months (one year)

+C19.
+Early admission of high school students: Does your institution allow high school students to enroll as full-time, first-time, first-year (freshman) students one year or more before high school graduation?

+🗆 Yes  No

+C20.
 Common Application: Question removed from CDS.
-(Initiated during 2006-2007 cycle) C21-C22: Early Decision and Early Action Plans C21.
-Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment? ⊠ Yes □ No If "yes," please complete the following: First or only early decision plan closing date: November 15th First or only early decision plan notification date: mid-December Other early decision plan closing date: January 5th Other early decision plan notification date: early February For the Fall 2021 entering class: Number of early decision applications received by your institution: 960 Number of applicants admitted under early decision plan: 263 Please provide significant details about your early decision plan: Applicants must state in writing that they wish to be considered for an Early Decision and that they will enroll if admitted.
+(Initiated during 2006-2007 cycle)

+C21-C22: Early Decision and Early Action Plans

+C21.
+Early decision: Does your institution offer an early decision plan (an admission plan that permits students to apply and be notified of an admission decision well in advance of the regular notification date and that asks students to commit to attending if accepted) for first-time, first-year (freshman) applicants for fall enrollment?

+Yes 🗆 No

+If "yes," please complete the following:

+First or only early decision plan closing date: November 15th First or only early decision plan notification date: mid-December

+Other early decision plan closing date: January 5th Other early decision plan notification date: early February

+For the Fall 2021 entering class:

+Number of early decision applications received by your institution: 960 Number of applicants admitted under early decision plan: 263

+Please provide significant details about your early decision plan: Applicants must state in writing that they wish to be considered for an Early Decision and that they will enroll if admitted.
 Students who are admitted Early Decision and have financial need are notified of the amount of their awards soon after they receive their Early Decision acceptance.

 C22.
-Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college? □ Yes ⊠ No If "yes," please complete the following: Early action closing date: Click or tap here to enter text.
+Early action: Do you have a nonbinding early action plan whereby students are notified of an admission decision well in advance of the regular notification date but do not have to commit to attending your college?

+🗆 Yes  No

+If "yes," please complete the following:

+Early action closing date: Click or tap here to enter text.
 Early action notification date: Click or tap here to enter text.

-Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans? □ Yes □ No
+Is your early action plan a "restrictive" plan under which you limit students from applying to other early plans?

+🗆 Yes 🗆 No